girlguidinghertfordshire/ggherts/membership-system-updates/2019/index.md

 We are finding people on GO with a Leadership Qualification still in progress who have either left Girlguiding or have changed roles.
 If the volunteer has left Girlguiding altogether GO will usually mark the LQ and modules as Abandoned but if they change roles this doesn’t always happen.

-Please help us to keep our data up to date by notifying Maureen Kell if you end a Leader in Training role and the volunteer no longer wishes to complete the Leadership Qualification.
+Please help us to keep our data up to date by notifying county leadership qualification adviser if you end a Leader in Training role and the volunteer no longer wishes to complete the Leadership Qualification.

 <strong>Membership Cards</strong>

 New Membership cards have been sent out for this year.
-Please let <a href="mailto:membership@girlguidinghertfordshire.org.uk" target="_blank" rel="noopener">Sheila Hill</a> know if you have not received yours.
+Please let <a href="mailto:membership@girlguidinghertfordshire.org.uk" target="_blank" rel="noopener">county membership systems coordinator</a> know if you have not received yours.
 <h4><strong>March 2019</strong></h4>
 <strong>Subscriptions</strong>
 • <strong>Live Invoices are now available to download</strong>, no amendments can be made.